 Payments can be made using an ACH Debit, ACH Credit or Fed Wire payment.
 The information necessary to initiate the ACH Debit must be included with the return data upon filing.
 Alternatively, the NYC-200V voucher can be used for payment by those taxpayers who file their returns electronically but do not wish to pay electronically.

 If you are a tax preparer, you must:

-A condominium association that has validly elected to be treated as a partnership for New York City purposes, but files a corporate return (1120H) for federal purposes, generally should file its UBT return on paper.
-However, if the software permits it, the association may file its NYC-204 electronically and attach a PDF of its federal corporate return.
+A condominium association that has validly elected to be treated as a partnership for New York City purposes, but files a corporate return (1120H) for federal purposes, should, in general, file its UBT return on paper.
+However, and if the software permits it, the association may file its NYC-204 electronically and attach a PDF of its federal corporate return.